Made for life under water

 - Low cost/CAPEX: Only buoys, wires and net; scalable in size; large range of water depts and locations (sheltered, exposed and offshore).

-Supported by Subsea Farming’s experienced resource pool, the Argy will allow for aquaculture production that calls upon technology and knowledge from the Oil and Gas industry.
+Supported by Subsea Farming’s experienced resource pool, the Argy will allow for aquaculture production that utilizes technology and knowledge from the Oil and Gas industry.

 The team is composed of very experienced and dynamic people: